coin-or/DyLP/README.md

 It can be built with extensive statistics, informational printing, and consistency checks.
 It can also be built without any of these.
-Fully optimised, it's decently fast, with run times averaging three to four times that of clp, depending on the problem and the runtime environment.
+Fully optimised, it's decently fast.

 dylp is a C code, and can be used in a pure C environment completely independent of other COIN software.